-- 1. The device is to be treated as a valuable object.
+- The device is to be treated as a valuable object.
 It should not be thrown, purposely dropped, or abused.
-It will never be placed on the roof or hood of a car, on the sidewalk or street, or imperiled in any way that may causeit to be crushed or thrown to the ground. - 2.
-The device will never be left unattended on the bus, in the cafeteria, in the gym or any other publicplace. - 3.
-The device will not be used in or near proximity of water, household chemicals, or other liquids that could damage its electronic components. - 4.
+It will never be placed on the roof or hood of a car, on the sidewalk or street, or imperiled in any way that may causeit to be crushed or thrown to the ground. - 1.
+The device will never be left unattended on the bus, in the cafeteria, in the gym or any other public place. - The device will not be used in or near proximity of water, household chemicals, or other liquids that could damage its electronic components. - 4.
 The device will be protected from the environment to prevent rain, snow, ice, excessive heat, and/or cold. - 5.
 Pencils, pen tips, and other pointed objects will never be used on the screen. - 6.
 The device will be kept away from siblings and pets at all times. - Parents and students agree to return the device and all components to the school in the same condition the device was issued to the student.

-Equipment AWBLA assigns to Student the use of the following equipment and accessories: Equipment Lost/Stolen Student Damaged Parent Equipment Cost Equipment Initials Initials Cost Lenovo Chromebook \$100-\$200 \$199.00 Chromebook Charger \$33.24 \$33.24 Chromebook Tablet Case \$22.00 \$22.74 Chromebook 10e Tablet \$100-\$220 \$215 Parent/Guardian Responsibilities and Permission I am authorizing the assignment of a mobile device to my child.
+Equipment AWBLA assigns to Student the use of the following equipment and accessories: E quipm ent Damaged Lost/Stolen Student Parent Equipment Cost Initials Initials Equipment | Cost Lenovo Chromebook \$199.00 \$100-\$200 Chromebook Charger \$33.24 \$33.24 Chromebook Tablet Case \$22.74 \$22.00 Chromebook 10e Tablet \$100-\$220 \$215 Parent/Guardian Responsibilities and Permission I am authorizing the assignment of a mobile device to my child.
 I understand that the device is to be used as a tool for learning and that my child will comply with the AWBLA Responsible Use Guidelines.
 I understand the three-layer approach when my child is using the device.
 I will help ensure the safe and timely return of the device within the loan period.
 I also understand that I am financially responsible for any willful, malicious, or accidental damage to the device.
-I understand that my child may lose future loan privileges of the device if it is either damaged or not returned in a timely Parent/Guardian Name (printed) Parent/Guardian Signature______Date Parent/Guardian Contact Info.
-(Phone) (Email) Student Responsibilities and Permission I agree to take care of the device while it is in my possession.
+I understand that my child may lose future loan privileges of the device if it is either damaged or not returned in a timely manner.
+Parent/Guardian Name (printed) Parent/Guardian ContactInfo.
+(Phone) (Email) Student Responsibilities and Permission Lagree to take care of the device while it is in my possession.
 I will not throw, drop, or damage it in any way.
-I will notgive the device to another student for his/her use.
+I will not give the device to another student for his/her use.
 I will use the device in the appropriate manner.
 I agree to return the device in good condition at the conclusion of the loan period.
-Student Name (printed) Student Number Device S/N A.W.BROWN
+Student Name (printed) Device S/N Student Number A.W.BROWN

 A.W.
-BROWN LEADERSHIP ACADEMY TITLE IX FORMAL COMPLAINT FORM
+BROWN LEADERSHIP ACADEMYTITLE IX FORMAL COMPLAINT FORM

-NOTE: Please print or type when completing this fo orm.
-You may also attach additional page describing your complaint if necessary.
+NOTE: Please print or type when completing this form.
+You may also attach additional pages describing your complaint if necessary.